zarr-developers/gsoc/2022/benchmarking_parth/README.md

 ## Week 3:
 - Benchmarks for the `save_array` , `save_group` , `save` and `copy` failed.
-- Started developing the benchmarks for the `load` , `open` , `copy_store` and `copy_all` in the convenience module.
+- Started developing benchmarks for the functions `load` , `open` , `copy_store` and `copy_all` in the convenience module.
 - Changed the asv.conf.json file dependencies.
+- Published a blog.

 ## Week 4:
 - Benchmarks for the convenience failed.
-- After discussion with the mentors we started with
+- After discussion with the mentors we started with the creation module.
+- Started developing benchmarks for the functions `create`, `empty`, `full`, `zeros`, `ones`, `open_array` and `array`in the creation module.

+## Week 5:
+- The creation module benchmarks were developed.
+- Graphs/Regression list were obtained.
+- Examined the graphs with the mentors.
+- Got inputs for the betterment of the graphs and the regressions list.

+## Evaluation-1 (July 25-July 29)